 Table of Contents

-If you live in California and own a dog or if you have been injured by one, understanding the laws on ownersโ civil and criminal liability as it relates to what happens after a dog bite is reported is good practice.
+If you live in California and own a dog or if you have been injured by one, understanding the laws on owners’ civil liability as they relate to what happens after a dog bite is reported can be beneficial.
 Speaking with a dog bite attorney can also give you a clearer picture of your rights and what steps to take if you or your child has been hurt.

-Each year, over 4.5 million people across the U.S. are bitten by dogs, and of the approximate 800,000 Americans who receive medical attention for dog bites, at least half are children.
-Children are the most common victims of dog or animal bites and are far more likely to be injured severely, particularly in the head or neck areas.
+Each year, over 4.5 million people across the U.S. are bitten by dogs, and of the approximately 800,000 Americans who receive medical attention for dog bites, at least half are children.
+Children are the most common victims of dog or animal bites and are far more likely to be severely injured, particularly in the head or neck areas.

 Most dog bites affecting younger children occur during everyday activities and while interacting with familiar dogs, like the family dog or a dog well-known to the family.
 Remember, as most dog bites involve familiar animals, prevention starts in your home.
-In cases where the responsible owner fails to take accountability, working with dog bite lawyers can help your family recover the costs of medical treatment and ensure your rights are protected.
+In cases where the responsible owner fails to take accountability, working with dog bite lawyers may help you explore your rights and legal options.

 Dog bites are a significant public health concern and may account for 40% of all pediatric traumas.
-According to a study by theย NCBI, it was found that dog bites of the head and neck disproportionately affected pediatric patients.
-Among the dog breeds responsible for these head and neck injuries, one-third involved pit bull terriers, whose resulting injuries were more severe, had nearly twice the requirement for specialty consultation and had a higher rate of surgical exploration and repair.
-Ultimately, their study aims to improve standardized early treatment and develop preventive measures for these resource-intense injuries.
+According to a study by the NCBI, it was found that dog bites of the head and neck disproportionately affected pediatric patients.
+Among the dog breeds responsible for these head and neck injuries, one-third involved pit bull terriers, whose resulting injuries were more severe, had nearly twice the requirement for specialty consultation, and had a higher rate of surgical exploration and repair.
+Ultimately, their study aims to improve standardized early treatment and develop preventive measures for these resource-intensive injuries.

 If you or your child has suffered from a severe bite, especially to the head or neck, consulting a dog bite lawyer can help you better understand your legal options.
-This will be especially helpful if you need to recover costs for ongoing medical care or rehabilitation.
+This will be especially helpful if you intend to file a claim for ongoing medical care or rehabilitation.

-- Almost one in every five people bitten by a dog requires medical attention.
+Almost one in every five people bitten by a dog requires medical attention.
 Children are more likely to suffer serious injuries because the majority of injuries occur in the head, face, or neck.
-Parents should be aware of some simple preventative measures for dog bites.
+Parents should be aware of some simple preventative measures for dog bites, including:

 - Never leave a small child alone with a dog, regardless of whether it is the family dog, a dog you know, or a dog you have been assured is well-behaved.
 Any dog has the potential to bite.

-- Allowing your child to play aggressive games with a dog, such as tug of war or wrestling, can result in bites.
+- Allowing your child to play aggressive games with a dog, such as tug of war or wrestling, can result in the dog biting.

 - Teach your child to always ask a dog owner for permission before petting a dog.